I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 - Threads: Read all thread replies

-With just this information, the first version of the cron task was created.
+With just this, the first version of the cron task was created.

-3. Discovering and Fixing Problems through Dry Runs
+3. Discovering and Fixing Problems with a Dry Run

-When executing the first version, I discovered that new replies to old threads weren't being captured.
+When executing the first version, I discovered a problem: new replies to old threads were not being captured.

 There were two causes: